 The Akropolis Reed Quintet’s internship program offers real-world, hands-on experiences for college students and recent graduates who are interested in pursuing a career in music, arts administration, nonprofit management, and live event production.

-For almost a decade, Akropolis has been at the forefront of wind chamber music, the first ever reed quintet to win numerous national prizes including a Fischoff Gold Medal, Grand Prize at the Plowman and MTNA national competitions, and more.
+For over a decade, Akropolis has been at the forefront of wind chamber music, the first ever reed quintet to win numerous national prizes including a Fischoff Gold Medal, Grand Prize at the Plowman and MTNA national competitions, and more.
 Touring nationally and internationally and delivering an average of 40 concerts and 100+ educational events annually, Akropolis has commissioned over 50 reed quintet works, collaborated with artists including the Dover Quartet, BodyVox Dance, and Shara Nova of My Brightest Diamond, and has recorded three albums, including their 2017 release, The Space Between Us, which the San Francisco Chronicle calls, “pure gold.”
 Akropolis has received grants from the National Endowment for the Arts, Michigan Council for Arts and Cultural Affairs, Chamber Music America, and others for their community programming in Detroit, MI and has sold over 300 works through Akropolis Collection, their rapidly expanding reed quintet sheet music publishing catalog.

 If you are interested in learning what it takes to make a successful career in the arts, then we want you on our team!
 The goal of our internship program is to keep climbing into our second decade while helping a new generation of arts administrators learn skills that will help them thrive.